Chunhyangjeon: Plot summary

 Yi Mongryong barges into Byeon's birthday celebration uninvited and makes a satirical poem about Byeon's misconducts, but Byeon does not understand the poem.
-Yi Mongryong discloses his real identity and punishes Byeon.
-At first, Chunhyang cannot recognize Yi Mongryong and he tests her fidelity by asking her to be his gisaeng.
+Yi discloses his real identity and punishes Byeon.
+At first, Chunhyang cannot recognize Yi and he tests her fidelity by asking her to be his gisaeng.
 Chunhyang, who still cannot recognize him, refuses him as well.
-Deeply moved by her faithfulness, Yi Mongryong orders a servant to show her the ring Chunhyang gave him.
-She is shocked that he is Yi Mongryong and they live happily ever after.
+Deeply moved by her faithfulness, Yi orders a servant to show her the ring Chunhyang gave him.
+She was shocked that it is actually Yi and they live happily ever after.